Krasnoyarsk Krai Russia Travel Guide

 Various venues across the city present options for video games, VR experiences, and other interactive entertainment.

 Always be mindful of local laws regarding alcohol consumption and behavior in public.
-Exercise caution, especially at night, as you might in any urban environment.
+Exercise caution, especially at night, as you would in any urban environment.
 It is invariably wise to travel with a companion or inform someone of your whereabouts.

 Be aware of the origin of any animal products (e.g., fur) if you have ethical concerns.